pschreich/Homework/README.md

 Homework_2 Experimental Psychology Lab

 Hello!
+class

-This is the first class project of Pauline and Susanne.
+These are the homework projects of Pauline and Susanne.
 Our very own homework webpage.